INTERNATIONAL BACCALAUREATE (IB) DIPLOMA WITH A FOCUS ON EUROPEAN STUDIES AT THE NEW SCHOOL, TBILISI, GEORGIA

 A qualified selection panel will conduct the selection process, using objective and transparent scoring methods.
 The decisions of the selection panel will be final and without appeal.

 Submission of Applications

 The deadline for submitting applications is 15 March 2021, at 12:00 a.m. (noon), Georgia time (UCT+4.00).

 Candidates are requested to create an online applicant profile on the New School website (www.eapeuropeanschool.eu) to submit their application.

 Any late or incomplete application will be disregarded.
 After successful submission of their complete file, applicants will receive an automatic acknowledgement email.

-Shortlisted candidate will be invited to sit the written tests.
+Shortlisted candidates will be invited to sit the written tests.

-Students achieving 60% or higher will be allowed to enrol for higher level courses in Mathematics, Chemistry and Physics.
+Students achieving 60% or higher will be allowed to enroll for higher-level courses in Mathematics, Chemistry and Physics.

 Mathematics test topics are as follows: Number, Set and Numbers, Algebra, Trigonometry, Geometry, Coordinate Geometry, Statistics and Probability (details are available upon request).

 The test is composed of two sections.
 In the reading test section, students will be asked to read texts and answer given questions, thus demonstrating understanding of the texts.